 The new sales method is crucial in grappling with the rising concern for overproduction in the fashion industry.
 Besides, Mckinsey had predicted in 2019 that made-to-order and pre-order would become the mainstream along with the shift to Direct-to-Consumer (DTC) model.
 And this all is coming true, especially in the unpredictable and unprecedented times, where the pandemic continues to strike back again and again.

 The brands mentioned above have either adopted the pre-order sales model as their sole business strategy, or it is a supplementary approach for some time.
 But it is a good start to drive away from a traditional business model that was doing no good to either fashion houses, buyers, or the planet.
 Moreover, this model has helped many apparel companies to garner more revenue than they could have ever expected in a short span.
 Here are the examples of Prabal Gurung and Antonio Berardi, who attribute 20-25 per cent of their revenue to pre-order and made-to-order sales in the last one year.
 While the broader impact of pre-order on the environment is harder to estimate, and pre-ordered products may still end up in the trash, the amount of unsold stock that goes straight to a landfill can be cut to effectively zero.

-Let us look at the numerous factors that prompt fashion brands to adopt a pre-order sales approach to gain maximum traction in the industry:
+Let us look at the numerous factors that prompt Trending Shirt Designs to adopt a pre-order sales approach to gain maximum traction in the industry:

 - Offers Rewarding Incentives for Businesses